Hope (sloop): 1980s

-1990s to Present
+1990s–present

 In a local news article, Hillard Bloom of Tallmadge Brothers explained that the vessel should not have been hauled and left on dry land as it had, if there were intentions of ever making it a working vessel again.
 He stated that the planks of oak vessels like Hope have the tendency to shrink when removed from the water for an extended period of time.
 The restoration process began with Hope being lifted back into the water where its boards were given the opportunity to take in moisture and expand.

 The restoration process continued when the crew of Tallmadge Brothers transported the vessel to a dry dock in Bridgeport, CT where its boards were caulked, its deck was sanded, its mast was stepped, its bottom and topsides were painted, and it was fully rigged.

 After its restoration, Hope was given to the Norwalk Maritime Aquarium and remained on display at the Hope Dock in the Norwalk River located between the South Norwalk Railroad Bridge and the Stroffolino draw bridge.
 On land, facing the boat below is a kiosk explaining Hope’s history, which those passing on the sidewalk can read.

 Hope has recently fallen victim to corrosion and wood rot as the Maritime Aquarium had difficulties keeping the maintenance budget current.
 Hope has been acquired by Shenton and Kelcey King of Bridgeport, CT.
-Shenton intends to restore the vessel for use as a private pleasure vessel for he and his family.
+Shenton intends to restore the vessel for use as a private pleasure vessel for himself and his family.
 Shenton's father and past president of the Norwalk Seaport Association, Richard S. King, led the original acquisition and restoration team when the vessel was first acquired by the Seaport Association in the early 1980s.